NxPKG/khulnasoft-docs/content/learning-paths/get-started-free/security/ssl-tls.md

 layout: learning-unit
 ---

-Once you make sure that your Cloudflare SSL/TLS [is working correctly](/learning-paths/get-started-free/onboarding/check-ssl/), you will likely want to customize your SSL/TLS setup.
+Once you make sure that your Khulnasoft SSL/TLS [is working correctly](/learning-paths/get-started-free/onboarding/check-ssl/), you will likely want to customize your SSL/TLS setup.

 ---